sajad torkamani

 What is Cron?

 Cron is a Unix program that helps you schedule tasks to be executed periodically (e.g., every hour or every 15 minutes).
-It’s very useful for performing system administration tasks like backing up databases or cleaning up the hard drive.
+It’s useful for performing admin tasks like backing up databases or cleaning up the hard drive.

-Jobs scheduled by Cron are known as Cron jobs.
-These jobs are managed in a special file known as a crontab.
+Jobs scheduled by Cron are called Cron jobs.
+These jobs are managed in a special file called a crontab.
 Each user on a Unix system can have their own crontab to manage user-specific jobs.

 Cron task syntax